michaelcohen716/mitty/README.md

 <br/>

 * Click the Deposit tab below and send some Dai from Mainnet (Ropsten) to Matic.
 It may take a few moments, as this transaction occurs on the main Ethereum network with ~15 second block times.
+> Note: You'll need a small amount of ether in your account for the deposit transaction to be successful

 > Note: There may be a security warning at this point, but the app should function as expected

 <br/>